Historical. Cultural. Biblical.

 Elevate Your Perspective

-You’ll also take Chapel every semester, and Cultural Events for the first four semesters.
-You earn credit through attendance, and each course counts as half a credit.
+You’ll also take Chapel for the first seven semesters, and Cultural Events for the first four semesters.
 This is the NGU difference, how you find your peak performance and elevate your perspective, intellectually, emotionally, and spiritually.

 © North Greenville University.
 All Rights Reserved. | Accessibility Statement